CrowdStrike/Container-Security/aws-ecr/README.md

 # Push Latest Falcon Sensor to AWS ECR
 CrowdStrike with AWS ECR

+> **Note**: This is an open source project, not a CrowdStrike product.
+As such, it carries no formal support, expressed or implied.

 ### Prerequisites
 - JQ: https://stedolan.github.io/jq/
 - AWS CLI: https://aws.amazon.com/cli/